Editor’s note: With these easy home remedies, you can learn how to avoid colds and flu and keep your family well all through winter.

 As the cold of winter sets in, we spend more time indoors in close quarters, sharing warmth, companionship, and nascent viral infections.
 Coughing and sneezing spread viruses into our shared airspace.
 And blocking that cough or sneeze with our hands allows for the sharing of viruses with a friendly pat or handshake.

-First of all, we all know that Vitamin C prevents the onset of colds and shortens the duration of a cold.
-Luckily, nature provides high vitamin C foods just when we need them—citrus of all kinds, pineapple guavas (also known as feijoas), kiwis, Brussel sprouts, broccoli and cauliflower.
+First of all, we all know Vitamin C prevents the onset of colds and shortens the duration of a cold.
+Luckily, nature provides high vitamin C foods just when we need them — citrus of all kinds, pineapple guavas (also known as feijoas), kiwis, Brussel sprouts, broccoli, and cauliflower.
 These are all fall and winter produce and should be enjoyed in the winter months.
 And once the cold hits, taking additional vitamin C supplements can be helpful.

 One of my favorite treatments for a new cold is chopped, fresh garlic mixed with raw local honey (a known cough suppressant and immune booster, though you can also substitute coconut nectar if you don’t eat honey) and taken by the ¼ teaspoon, 3-4 times throughout the day.
 The easiest way to do this is to put it on a spoon and wipe it on the back of your tongue, chasing it with a beverage of your choice.

 Ginger has both antiviral and anti-nausea properties, making it ideal for colds, but also for the stomach flu.
-My favorite way to use this when ill, is to boil fresh, sliced ginger in water, letting it cool to warm, and add raw local honey (or coconut nectar).
+My favorite way to use this when ill is to boil fresh, sliced ginger in water, letting it cool to warm, and then, adding raw local honey (or coconut nectar).
 You can add soy or almond milk if you’d like.
-Or squeeze in fresh lemon for an extra vitamin C hit.
+Or squeeze in fresh lemon for an extra dose of vitamin C.

 Note: raw honey is very effective for cold symptoms, but less so if it’s boiled, so keep your beverage warm, but not hot.
-And I always recommend local, because some of the commercial honeys are made in big operations where the bees are fed high fructose corn syrup.
+And I always recommend local honey because some of the commercial kinds of honey are made in big operations where the bees are fed high-fructose corn syrup.

 Homemade Elderberry Syrup Recipe (delicious and much cheaper than at the store!)